20 For the Father loves the Son, and shows Him all things that He Himself does; and He will show Him greater works than these, that you may marvel.

-People will marvel because Jesus will do greater works than physical healing.
-He will assume the prerogative of God in giving life to the dead.
-The unbelieving Jews to whom Jesus spoke will reach a point where they will be astonished at what He does.
+People would marvel because Jesus would do greater works than physical healing.
+He would assume the prerogative of God in giving life to the dead.
+The unbelieving Jews to whom Jesus spoke would reach a point where they would be astonished at what He did.

-Everything that the Father and Son did, they did it in unity of love.
+Everything that the Father and Son did, they did in unity of love.

 Central to love is personality.
 It is persons who love each other.
 We cannot know that God loves us by examining creation.
 However, we can see it in the dynamics of the relationship between the Father and the Son.